apger/RBA-ES6.6-Demo-Dashboards/README.md

 risk_attributions.xml:  The Investigative dashboard built on top of the Risk Analysis Dashboard

-audit_attribution_aalytics:  A dashboard containin multiple views offering insight into the tuning process
+audit_attribution_analytics:  A dashboard containin multiple views offering insight into the tuning process

-attack_matrix_risk_view:  A dashboard offering insight into buisness drivers such as MITRE ATT&CK techniques both covered and obverved in an environment, tactic/techniques over time, or scoring by tag.
+attack_matrix_risk_view:  A dashboard offering insight into buisness drivers such as MITRE ATT&CK techniques both covered and obverved in an environment, tactics/techniques over time, or scoring by tag.

 ## Dependencies